When To Use Vitamin C Serum: The Best Time To Apply

 Mistake #1: Applying to Dry Skin

-Vitamin C absorbs significantly better on damp skin.
-After cleansing, don't fully dry your face—apply while slightly moist for maximum penetration.
+Vitamin C absorbs much better on damp skin.
+After cleansing, do not fully dry your face.
+Apply while it is slightly moist for the best results.

 Mistake #2: Using Oxidized Product

-Vitamin C oxidizes when exposed to air and light.
-If your serum has turned brown or dark orange, it's no longer effective.
+Vitamin C breaks down when exposed to air and light.
+If your serum has turned brown or dark orange, it is no longer effective.
 Fresh vitamin C serum should be clear or light yellow.

 Mistake #3: Skipping Sunscreen

 Using vitamin C without SPF means missing half its benefits.
-The antioxidant protection works best when UV exposure is minimized.
-Without SPF, you're treating damage while creating new damage.
+The antioxidant defense works best when UV exposure is low.
+Without SPF, you are treating damage while creating new damage.

 Mistake #4: Not Waiting Before Layering

-Applying moisturizer immediately over vitamin C can cause pilling and reduce absorption.
-Wait 1-2 minutes for the serum to absorb before continuing your routine.
+Applying moisturizer right over vitamin C can cause pilling and lower absorption.
+Wait 1-2 minutes for the serum to soak in before continuing your routine.

 Pro Tip

-For enhanced brightening results, pair vitamin C with turmeric-based products.
-They work synergistically through complementary mechanisms for faster visible results.
+For enhanced brightening, pair vitamin C with turmeric-based products.
+They support each other through different pathways for faster visible results.
+Learn more about the best ingredients to pair with turmeric serum.

 Frequently Asked Questions